 Eric Schmidt calls for North Korea to end its technological isolation.

-North Korea’s third nuclear test drew wide condemnation from several countries and organisations, with the US calling it a threat to regional security and Pyongyang’s ally China calling for calm.
+North Korea’s third nuclear test has been condemned by several countries and organisations, with the US calling it a threat to regional security and Pyongyang’s ally China calling for calm.

-State media said the country had successfully carried out the underground nuclear test, involving a new “miniaturised”, device.
+State media said the country had successfully carried out the underground nuclear test, involving a new “miniaturised”, device on Tuesday.

 UN Secretary-General Ban Ki-moon said it was “deplorable” that North Korea had defied international appeals to refrain from such provocative acts.